drexl93/pf2e-shapeshifting/README.md

 # Pathfinder 2E Shapeshifting Macros

+## NO LONGER SUPPORTED: With Wild Shape now being a core part of the PF2e system, there's no need for these macros any longer!
+Yay!
+So I won't be updating them unless down the road something else comes up that I feel would improve on core functionality.
+For now - that's all folks!

 ## NOTE: I strongly recommend returning to your normal shape at the end of a game session, just in case a Pathfinder 2E Game System update occurs that might change the data structures the macros use.